ioatzim/getbigschema/README.md

 # getbigschema
-Creation of dbml files from given databases and spreadsheets.
+POST DBMLs to bigschema.io app.
+Configure and create DBML files from databases, data flows and spreadsheets.
-Upload dbmls to API

 ## Requirements
 Requires Python 3.6 or above. ???